ntoll/ntoll.github.io/posts/why-computers-5.md

 ![Hello World in Python](/images/hello_world.gif)

-As I come to the end of this exploration of computing, I can't help but feel there's something missing or yet undiscovered about our relationship with (or to) computers.
+As I come to the end of this exploration of computing, I can't help but feel there is one final brain twist ~ something missing or yet undiscovered about our relationship with (or to) computers.

 To use a musical metaphor, this series of blog posts is like explaining why a piano works (the tuning, acoustic properties, action of the keyboard and